 Learn More

 Assisted living homes are for seniors who can still live independently and make decisions for themselves but require additional support due to physical or health challenges.
-Assisted living services provide housing, hospitality services (like meals and homemaking), and personal care services.
+Assisted living services provide housing, hospitality services (such as meals, laundry, and housekeeping), and personal care assistance.

-For those who qualify, this seniors living option is available through your local health authority as a publicly subsidized service (seniors pay 70 per cent of their monthly income).
+For those who qualify, this seniors living option is available through your local health authority as a publicly subsidized service.
+Eligible seniors pay 70 per cent of their after-tax income toward the monthly cost.
+The minimum monthly rate in 2025 is $1,219.40 for individuals and $1,857.30 for couples.
 Assisted living is also available on a private pay basis.
+In 2025, private pay assisted living typically ranges between approximately $2,750–$8,000 per month, depending on one’s geographic location as well as the specific services required by an individual.
+Costs may vary higher or lower depending on the provider.

 Learn More